Choosing The Right Company

 Many companies have responded to requests for a covered system (see above) by coming up with an enclosure that sits on the bottom of the water column.
 While it might make for a slick looking package on a website, there is a reason that we did not follow the crowd on this one.

 Our floating assembly design allows for you to place the light at any depth, which makes it ideal for deeper water applications.
-On top of that, the fact that the bulb is suspended slightly above the sea floor means that it is able to deflect out of the way of things that may impact it, like boat hulls or even dolphins and alligators.
+On top of that, the fact that the bulb is suspended slightly above the sea floor means that it is able to deflect out of the way of things that may impact it.

 Our competitors designs are also prone to sinking down into the sediments, which will eventually diminish the light output even further.
 Also, some units completely enclose the bulb which allows light only to shine up through the top.
 Compare this to the 360 degree light coverage of our design, and it’s clear to see why we stick to our guns instead of following trends.